Building a plain risk scoring setup for your homelab

 • VLAN 50 — Public DMZ (internet-facing web, reverse proxies)

-Sample firewall rules (conceptual)
+Sample firewall rules

 • Default deny all between VLANs.

-• Allow established/related on the router.
+• Allow established and related on the router.

-• Management VLAN → Server VLAN: allow TCP 22, 443, 5985 (where needed) from specific management hosts only.
+• Management VLAN to Server VLAN: allow TCP 22, 443, 5985 where needed, and only from specific management hosts.

 Automating enforcement

-Routine work I run
+Routine work I run:

 • Weekly: quick port and cert checks, review new high-risk hosts.